Nachtraven/nachtraven.github.io/_posts/2025-12-17-retrofit_FANUC.markdown

 - These are available on Aliexpress, and are a copy of the older OSS ODrive variant 3.6.
 The MKS XDrive MINI costs about 37eur, and **includes a magnet, braking resistor and wiring harnesses.**

+Overall the ODrive was the closest to being plug and play.
+My goal is not to become a hardware person, but to focus on the software development, and so far ODrive and the daisychaining of CAN modules, as well as the python library and wider compatibility have been very good.

 ### Comprehensive projects

 There is also the excellent **ExcessiveOverkill** :
 - [Youtube](https://www.youtube.com/@ExcessiveOverkill)
 - [Github project about using the fanuc encoders and driving the motors](https://github.com/ExcessiveMotion)

-I believe this is most likely the best route for future endeavours
+I believe this is most likely the best route for future endeavours - he is clearly an expert at what he does and has much more skills in PCB design, electronics and the actual hardware.

 ---